SebasAren/progProject/README.md

 Name: Sebastiaan Arendsen

 ## Problem statement
 I want to visualize the importance of internet access to the welfare of a country.
 In these modern times internet access is vital to the productivity in a country and their access to information.
 Welfare of a country can be quantized in different ways.
-I'd like to find out what the main factors influenced by the quality of internet connections in the EU.
+I'd like to find out what the main factors influenced by the quality of internet connections in the world.
 I hope governments would be interested in this information so as to supply better internet (when I'm there on holiday).

 ## Solution
-The way I want to provide this information is by making a datamap of the EU which is interactive as shown in the figure in docs/sketch.png.
+The way I want to provide this information is by making a datamap of the orld  which is interactive as shown in the figure in docs/sketch.png.

 ### Main features
-* A map of the EU which can be obtained from http://datamaps.github.io(MVP)
+* A map of the world which can be obtained from http://datamaps.github.io (MVP)
-* A slider with which to change the year shown on the map.
+* A way to select which aspect of internet quality is shown on the map.
-* Map should be colored based on the average internet connection in that country in that year.(MVP)
+* Map should be colored based on the selected quality parameter.(MVP)
 * When country is clicked, data of that country should be added to the plots below.(MVP: Version in which it isn't added but just changed to this country)
 * Plots should be able to change between different datasets (e.g. GDP, Happy Planet Index, other welfare indexes) (MVP)
+* Multiple views should be visible to in which users can place certain user selected datasets (e.g. GDP, HPI,[ISEW](https://en.wikipedia.org/wiki/Index_of_Sustainable_Economic_Welfare) and other factors) (Extra: Give users complete freedom over which data is plotted in which view and possibly even the type of graph needed.)

 ## Prerequisites
 ### Data sources